Welcome back, and I want to begin with a couple of statements from people about this book.

 The Republicans chose to kind of avoid the issue.

-So Roosevelt and getting the nomination, uh it certainly was a popular position, but he also recognized that this is a this is a popular position.
+So Roosevelt and getting the nomination, it certainly was a popular position, but he also recognized that this is a popular position.

-And he came out for uh uh for repeal of the constitutional amendment, bringing in prohibition.
+And he came out For repeal of the constitutional amendment, bringing in prohibition.

 One was it's a great tax source.

-So Roosevelt is raising the tax top rate to I don't know, eventually it gets you know well over 90 percent, but it's going way, way up.
+So Roosevelt is raising the tax top rate to, I don't know, eventually it gets well over 90%, but it's going way, way up.

 He makes a big deal about this, but that means that the wealthy find ways to find tax shelters.